apostrophecms/docs/docs/getting-started/README.md

 There is a CLI tool for Apostrophe 2 with commands to create projects, among other tasks.
 That will support Apostrophe 3 closer to the 3.0 stable release.
 :::

-Open the project directory in your code editor.
-We'll want to change one line before starting up so the database is created correctly.
-In the `app.js` file, find the `shortname` setting and change it to match your project (only letters, digits, hyphens and/or underscores).
-By default, this will be the name of your database:
+Open the `app.js` file in the root project directory.
+Find the `shortname` setting and change it to match your project (only letters, digits, hyphens and/or underscores).
+This will be used as the name of your database.

 ```javascript
 // app.js